Antonio Pujía: Love Series: 1968–2018

 With clay, plaster, bronze or marble carving, Pujía exalted the love of the couple since the sixties.
 The human couple is for him "Column of Life" name given to his sculpture of Carrara marble carving of more than two meters.
-I believe in the forces of love.
+"I believe in the forces of love.
 Perhaps because love is the pendulum opposite of the calamities.
 If we think of aggression, destruction, death, torture exerted by humans to humans, if we think of all that, the love, the couple are just the opposite.
 Humans have always sailed at infinity, jumping between these two poles: the repulsion and attraction.
 The destruction and love.
 Crime and pregnancy.
 Love is.
-Even if it last a day, or last fifty years Love is- says Pujía.
+Even if it last a day, or last fifty years, Love is" - says Pujía.

-In the Love Series, men and women have, like in reality, front and back, desires of fusion or moments of loneliness.
-Pujia starts in a bold way, the variety of materials, the precious mobility obtained with simple rotary-bases procedures, neatly assembled surfaces – make of his couples that love each other, a mutable and rich world.
-The theme of love takes precedence in several respects.
+"In the Love Series, men and women have, like in reality, front and back, desires of fusion or moments of loneliness."
+Pujia starts in a bold way "The variety of materials, the precious mobility obtained with simple rotary-bases procedures, neatly assembled surfaces – make of his couples that love each other, a mutable and rich world".
+"The theme of love takes precedence in several respects.
 Love in the human couple is sublimation in search of integration and unity.
-The couple is not complemented by binding but in essence is unity, ie eternity.
+The couple is not complemented by binding but in essence is unity, is eternity.
 In some of his works man and woman are not embracing each other, or do not face each in its entirety, but the only figure is given by half man, half woman, to give one form as the result: the human being is made, integrated that way.
-So overcome loneliness, in symbiosis with blood and soul and reaches integrity because it feeds on infinity.
+So overcome loneliness, in symbiosis with blood and soul and reaches integrity because it feeds on infinity."

 In the sculpture "Man - Woman" (1996), the artist Antonio Pujía has incorporated some Cubist winks in the arrangement of splitting.
 By mixing these elements, it has continued with the Cubist ideology "show what you know, not just what you see."
 Hips backwards and heads rotated are the most notorious elements that refer to this artistic ism.
 In the sculpture "Man - Woman" has been played by the union of two figures, a supposedly female and the other male, which is only recognizable as such by the exhibition of his member.
 By unifying these two entities into one volumetric construction, the artist wanted to represent a partner concept political present in most of his art exhibitions: gender equality.

 Designed medals: 1971–2010

-Beginning in 1971, Antonio Pujía has created several artistic medals to commemorate private and national events, as well as to reward renowned people.
-A medal is, strictly speaking, a small, flat, and round (at times, ovoid) piece of metal that has been sculpted, molded, cast, struck, stamped, or some way marked with an insignia, portrait, or other artistic rendering.
-A medal may be awarded to a person or organization as a form of recognition for sporting, military, scientific, academic, or various other achievements.
-An artist who creates medals or medallions is called a "medallist" (UK) or "medalist" (US).
+Beginning in 1971, Antonio Pujía created several artistic medals to commemorate private and national events, and reward renowned people.
+Medals created by Pujía include: